Astin-A/NeutronStar-with-Python/md/intro.md

 <img src = 'imeges/ghirlanda1HR-1200x742.jpg' width = 70%>

 We will be modeling a neutron star using the numerical method known as Runge-Kutta 4th order (RK4) on the Hydrostatic Equilibrium and TOV (Tolman-Oppenheimer-Volkoff) equations for the classical and relativistic model respectively.
-Don't worry if these fancy words are scarying you!
-Let's get a gist of each one of them.

 #### <mark>Runge-Kutta</mark>